chiefabel7/azure-compute-docs/articles/virtual-machines/includes/managed-disks-ultra-disks-ga-scope-and-limitations.md

 - Azure Site Recovery for VMs with Ultra Disks is currently in [Public Preview](/azure/site-recovery/azure-to-azure-support-matrix).
 - Ultra Disks don't support disk caching.
 - Snapshots are supported with [other limitations](/azure/virtual-machines/disks-incremental-snapshots?tabs=azure-powershell#incremental-snapshots-of-premium-ssd-v2-and-ultra-disks).
-- Azure Backup support for VMs with Ultra Disks is [generally available](/azure/backup/backup-support-matrix-iaas#vm-storage-support).
-Azure Backup has limitations when using Ultra Disks, see [VM storage support](/azure/backup/backup-support-matrix-iaas#vm-storage-support) for details.

 Ultra Disks support a 4k physical sector size by default but also supports a 512E sector size.
 Most applications are compatible with 4k sector sizes, but some require 512-byte sector sizes.
 Oracle Database, for example, requires release 12.2 or later in order to support 4k native disks.
 For older versions of Oracle DB, 512-byte sector size is required.